-Would it be any surprise to know that heavier boats need more fuel at a given speed to move through or over the water (see Atlantic Maritime article, "We All Get Heavier With Age - Including Our Boats")?
-So, why lug around gear that you don't need?
+Would it be any surprise to know that heavier boats need more fuel at a given speed to move through or over the water?
+So, why lug around gear that you don't need.
 Go through all your lockers, lazzerettes and compartments and just get rid of the gear that is sitting around gathering mildew.
 We all have it - get rid of it.
 Store in it the garage, in a dock-side locker or just the garbage heap.
 Do you have an on-board water tank?
 I had a 25' Chris-Craft once that had a 40 gallon water tank - which I kept full whether I was going out for the afternoon or an over-night'er.
 At +8 pounds per gallon, this was like having a lineman from the NY Giants sitting on my boat - in his uniform and gear!
 Some of the bigger boats have 100 gallon tanks for showers - 3 linemen!
 Fill up the water tank where and when you are going to use it...